 When you’re busy, it’s not about how much business you can get, but how you manage your time in order to handle that business, that matters.
 My entire world was about me personally making sales, 12 months ago.
 Now, it’s about me training and scaling the proper sales team.
 I have to make sure I make the most of my time.

-I pay my team members 30% commission on what they sell.
-With my $20,000 monthly advertising budget and an extra 30% gone from my bottom line, I had to really make this about volume sales.
-“Money on every motherf#cking call” that’s the motto.
+I pay my team members 30 percent commission on what they sell.
+With my $20,000 monthly advertising budget and an extra 30 percent gone from my bottom line, I had to really make this about volume sales.
+“Money on every motherf#cking call,” that’s the motto.
 My cost per lead is about $8 and my profit per lead stays around $100.
 Every call that’s made needs to close.
 No exceptions, especially after they have CATCH to use.

-At first, I missed the other 30%.
-Once the team fell into a groove and started making daily sales, that 30% turned into a 3000% increase in sales.
-I went from $40-50k months to $150k+ months on the regular.
-I’m paying out what I used to earn, in order to keep 6 figures monthly flowing to the company account.
+At first, I missed the other 30 percent.
+Once the team fell into a groove and started making daily sales, that 30 percent turned into a 3,000 percent increase in sales.
+I went from $40-50K months to $150K+ months on the regular.
+I’m paying out what I used to earn, in order to keep six figures monthly flowing to the company account.
 Building and scaling a team has been the most expensive yet most profitable thing I have done so far.

 At this point, I’m still pretty fresh into this.
 I’ve got less than a year under my belt of building a team.
 I’ve built teams for other businesses, and a team for myself, within someone else’s business, but I’ve never built a team for a business I own.
-It’s exciting and scaling pretty easy at this point.
+It’s exciting and scaling has been pretty easy so far.

-Good news for them is I got it down.
-At this point, I’ve even made it to where my high level clients just plug their team members into CATCH and turn them loose as well.
+Good news for them.
+I got it down.
+At this point, I’ve even made it to where my high-level clients just plug their team members into CATCH and turn them loose as well.
 So far, it hasn’t failed any of them.
-If you’d like to plug your team into my CATCH system you can reach out by signing up on the form below, and one of my team members will contact you.
+If you’d like to plug your team into my CATCH system, reach out, and one of my team members will contact you.

 KEEP UP TO DATE WITH THE HARDCORE CLOSER BLOG and Receive A